 The Business Model

 We’re looking for project partners with organisational fleet who would like to participate in the final stage of business planning.
-We’ll be investigating current fleet systems and proposing a car sharing model that could significantly reduce the cost, time and hassle of providing cars for staff to get around.
+We’ve built a model that can reduce the cost, time and hassle of providing cars for staff to get around.
 We’ll also be looking at ebikes, electric vehicles and eScooters.